followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **selectionChanged** event.
-Raised after an item is selected or unselected.
+A function that is executed when a collection item is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after a collection item is selected or unselected.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->